Who Can Use a Temporary Visitor Visa

 We ask that all applicants submit their original immigration documents (green card, I-20, etc.) or a NOTARIZED copy of the documents.

-* Please note that in principle we do not accept an application from B-1 and B-2 U.S. visa status holders.
+* Please note: In principle we do not accept an application from B-1 and B-2 U.S. visa status holders.

 - A confirmed reservation record of your round-trip flight to/from Japan.
 An e-ticket or print-out from a travel agency, airline or travel website is acceptable.
 The print-out should include: